TakefiveInteractive/ece391ForMac/README.md

 **NOTE**:Due to the update of swift, new cowhacker may not work on your machine (with Xcode 6).
 Check the release to find the compatible one.

+**NOTE**:This setup will help you install Qemu 1.5 which is an old & buggy version.
+However Qemu 1.5 is officially used, so you may want to use this Qemu instead of Qemu from brew.
+To overwrite all Qemu 1.5 setting, do `brew install qemu` & `brew link --overwrite qemu`

 We are going to rewrite this proj by **Go** for better compatibility.

 (●'◡'●)ﾉ♥Buy us some DailyByte : [Venmo tk5_uiuc](https://venmo.com/tk5_uiuc)